How to Implement QA/QC Checklists in Digital Takeoff Reviews

 Why QA/QC Checklist Matters

-When combined with AI-powered takeoff software like Beam AI, QA/QC checklists become your guardrails.
+When combined with AI-based takeoff software like Beam AI, QA/QC checklists become your guardrails.
 You get:

 1. Fewer estimating errors